markdaniel1982/MD82-P4/README.md

 Python pep8 validation was done via [Code Institute's Python Linter](https://pep8ci.herokuapp.com/)

-The only errors recieved here were where some lines of text exceeded the limit of 79 characters, but this has no effect on the functionality of the project.
+The only errors recieved here were where some lines of text exceeded the limit of 79 characters, but these have now been rectified.

 Python Files Tested: